Welcome to Pace Treasure Coast

 We strive to provide a holistic treatment program that focuses on the strengths of our girls, each girl’s unique potential, and connecting her back to her community so that she can thrive after leaving our program.
-Very quickly after coming to PACE Treasure Coast our girls begin to blossom, and brighten, and feel safe to grow, and mature, to become a positive, productive member of her family and community.
+Very quickly after coming to Pace Treasure Coast our girls begin to blossom, and brighten, and feel safe to grow, and mature, to become a positive, productive member of her family and community.

-Skye worked tenaciously to graduate from PACE in August 2015.
-She entered PACE Treasure Coast as a 16-year-old 8th grader.
+Skye worked tenaciously to graduate from Pace in August 2015.
+She entered Pace Treasure Coast as a 16-year-old 8th grader.
 She had quit traditional school and was attempting to learn through Florida Virtual School, but her academic challenges continued there as well.
 Feelings of failure turned into depression and hopelessness.
-Skye just wanted to succeed just like her peers and it was her desire for success that led her to PACE.
-At PACE, Skye reignited her passion for education and found the small class-sizes were conducive to her learning.
-With the support of her PACE teachers and counselors, Skye began to reach her full potential.
+Skye just wanted to succeed just like her peers and it was her desire for success that led her to Pace.
+At Pace, Skye reignited her passion for education and found the small class-sizes were conducive to her learning.
+With the support of her Pace teachers and counselors, Skye began to reach her full potential.
 Not only did she find success in school, but Skye overcame significant adversity at home and has emerged from all of her struggles as strong, focused and determined to invest in her Future.
 Skye has been accepted to start college in the fall.

-What are risk factors?
 Risk factors are the underlying issues that lead girls to academic underachievement.
 These are issues such as: foster home placement, substance abuse (by girl or family member), domestic violence, incarceration of a family member, neglect, physical/emotional/sexual abuse, grief, emotional health concerns, low income, and more.